If you’re fashion conscious and fancy a car that make a statement there’s plenty to choose from.

 There probably aren’t two identical MINIs in existence such is the ability to customise it with various choices of colour scheme, interior and exterior treatments and a huge optional extra list.

 The fact it’s great fun to drive – just like the original – and holds its value so well make it a fashionista’s dream.
+Space is a bit tight if you have teenage kids, but for a young family it still works and a car seat mirror for the baby is ideal.

 The new Fiat 500 harks back to its popular 1950s predecessor.
 It’s been available since 2008 but shows no signs of dating thanks to its retro look.